 New, basic aluminum utility shells and toppers may cost less than $1,000 installed and ready to drive.
 Hard tonneaus often cost more than a basic aluminum camper shell.
 By comparison, a color-matched fiberglass shell with a roof rack ranges from $2,000 to $3,000 depending on the size of one’s truck bed and additional accessories.
-More exotic truck toppers, like the Four Wheel Campers Project M and AT Overland Summit, near $10,000, but sport the utility of a small pop-up truck camper.
+More exotic truck toppers, like the Four Wheel Campers Project M, the OVRLND Camper, and the AT Overland Summit, nearly cost $10,000, but sport the utility of a small pop-up truck camper.
 Regardless of the type or model, buying new ensures a truck camper which is color-matched, tightly-fitting, and properly mounted to the rails of one’s truck.
 As with all vehicle accessory purchases, one should consider the anticipated remaining lifetime of one’s truck.
 AAA puts the cost of operating a new pickup truck in 2017 at $0.66 per mile.
 If one plans to drive their truck for 200,000 more miles after buying a $2,000 camper shell, then this adds a measly $0.01 to the per-mile lifetime cost.
 Buying a $10,000 shell for a truck with only 50,000 miles expected lifetime remaining, however, would add a whopping $0.20 to the per-mile lifetime cost.
 Camper shells retain value only moderately well, partially as a result of their specific fitment to a particular truck model and generation, and their resale value independent of a truck is lower than what they contribute as a truck-shell package.
 For truck camper owners looking to sell a truck independent of their slide-in camper, selling the camper shell with the truck can be a decent way to appreciably raise its resale value.